 I first heard this saying from Jill Berry although I know it’s widely used across the WomenEd sector.
-It’s a lifesaver.
+It’s a little lifesaver.
 I use this one whenever I am just about to complete an action and then find myself self-sabotaging with negative thoughts.

 Back in April last year, for example, I really wanted to do a profile interview of Toby Young, the journalist who set up one of the first free schools.
 Having battled with him for years, and given that our newspaper is often quite scathing towards free schools, I didn’t imagine it was a proposition he would leap to take.
 Nevertheless, I wrote an email to send on the basis the worse that could happen was that he would say no.

 As I was about to send it, the doubt demons visited.
 My fingers hovered over the send button.
 Was I being an idiot?
 Why would he do the profile?
 Were readers really interested?
 What was the point?